 The program has been so successful that other cities are now looking to adopt it.
 It is now very clear that incarceration alone is totally ineffective.
 Drug Treatment Courts (DTC) have been set up in many places under the judicial system to help non-violent drug offenders (Fulton Hora & Schma, 2009).

-“Rock bottom” happens when a person is brought to their knees by the horrible consequences of addiction: losing a job, a relationship, a home, getting arrested, overdosing, or getting into an accident.
-While “bottoming out” can certainly prompt someone to seek treatment, it can also be traumatic or life-threatening, and cause irreparable damage.
+“Rock bottom” happens when a person is brought to their knees by the horrible consequences of addiction: losing a job, relationship or home, getting arrested, overdosing or getting into an accident.
+While “bottoming out” can certainly prompt someone to seek treatment, it can also be traumatic or life-threatening, and can cause irreparable damage.

 Are Sober Living Homes a Good or Bad Thing?

 Sober living homes have generated controversy for years.
 Some state that the additional traffic and noise that come along with sober living homes disrupt the neighborhood, while others have no problem coming right out and saying they don’t want “those people” living near them.
 But proponents of sober living homes will tell you that these residences are absolutely vital to an addict’s recovery (Barthwell & Brown, 2009).
 The rules, structure and sense of community they provide to those in recovery are key factors in successfully transitioning from treatment back into mainstream society.
 Without sober living homes to bridge that gap, substance abusers are much more prone to relapse.

 How to Get Help for Drug or Alcohol Addiction